Da3n0n/M3U-URL-Interceptor/README.md

 Simple Chrome Extension for Simply Getting and copying the first m3u Get request URL from any webpage with a live video player embedded

-first of all you can achieve what this extension achives by  opening Devtools (f12) > go to Network activity > search m3u > snipe the first GET Reqeuest M3U URL fomrthe list of results .
+first of all you can achieve what this extension achives by  opening Devtools (f12) > go to Network activity > search m3u > snipe the first GET Reqeuest M3U URL from the list of results .

 so why make this ? because you cant copy and paste or select the ulr form devtools inisde VR on Virtual Desktop , so this has been made so you can easily switch links within Virtual Desktop inside VR , instead of the process dev tool > network > search > Copy  etc jsut open extension and click button :)